Santiso-Group/despasito/docs/startfitting.rst

 .. contents:: :local:

+See documentation below for a walk-through or :ref:`input-schema` for a condensed outline of available options.

 Files to Fit Parameters
 ########################
 In this tutorial we will assume the user has already read and understood our *Setting-up a Thermodynamic Calculation* tutorial.
 Setting up an input file for parameter fitting is similar to writing a thermodynamic input script.
 Again, two files are needed for a basic calculation: